 “I kind of cheated, hung out with Mac while she put it together, but she didn’t tell me what she was using.”

-Nat, “Then that’s hardly cheating, if I closed my eyes I’d get some of it, not all.
+Nat, “Then that’s hardly cheating, if I closed my eyes I’d get garlic, onions and maybe tomato sauce.
 Onions are pretty simple, but carrots, cauliflower?”

 Mickey, “Little brother is his own bloodhound,” Zelda groans.